 i.
 On the tenth day: “For the tenth day (Jeremiah 52:12), 2 Kings 25:8 has seventh day, the difference perhaps embracing the interval between the arrival of Nebuzaradan and the beginning of the destruction.”
 (Harrison)

 ii.
 “The Talmud declares that when the Babylonians entered the temple, they held a two-day feast there to desecrate it; then, on the third day, they set fire to the building.
 The Talmud adds that the fire burned throughout that day and the next.”
 (Dilday)

 iii.
-The nineteenth year of King Nebuchadnezzar: “The apparent contradiction between verses 12 and 29 is readily explained; in the former the accession year of Nebuchadnezzar has been included, in the later it has not.”
+The nineteenth year of King Nebuchadnezzar: “The apparent contradiction between Jeremiah 52:12 and Jeremiah 52:29 is readily explained; in the former the accession year of Nebuchadnezzar has been included, in the later it has not.”
 (Cundall)

 b.
 Broke down the walls of Jerusalem all around: The walls of Jerusalem – the physical security of the city – were now destroyed.
 Jerusalem was no longer a place of safety and security.
 The walls would remain a ruin until they were rebuilt by the returning exiles in the days of Nehemiah.